RenderKit/oidn/README.md

 ### Asynchronous Execution

-With the introduction of GPU support, it is now possible to execute some operations asynchronously, most importantly filtering (`oidnExecuteFilterAsync`, `oidnExecuteSYCLFilterAsync`) and copying data (the already mentioned `oidnReadBufferAsync` and `oidnWriteBufferAsync`).
-Although these new asynchronous functions can be used with any device type, it is *not* guaranteed that these will be actually executed asynchronously.
-The most important such exceptions are CPU devices, which are still blocking the calling thread when these functions are called.
+It is now possible to execute some operations asynchronously, most importantly filtering (`oidnExecuteFilterAsync`, `oidnExecuteSYCLFilterAsync`) and copying data (the already mentioned `oidnReadBufferAsync` and `oidnWriteBufferAsync`).

 When using any asynchronous function it is the responsibility of the application to handle correct synchronization using `oidnSyncDevice`.